 - 8.1.
-To be quorate, membership shall be one member of the public from each borough, one Healthwatch member and one ICB member. - 8.2.
+To be quorate, membership shall be at least six public members, one Healthwatch member or one VCSE member and one ICB member. - 8.2.
 In the event of quorum not being achieved, matters deemed by the chair to be 'urgent' can be considered outside of the meeting via email communication. - 8.3.
 The committee will operate with reference to NHS England guidance and national policy requirements and will abide by the ICS's standards of business conduct.
-Compliance will be overseen by the chair. - 8.4.
+Compliance will be overseen by the chair.

+- 8.4.
 The committee agrees to enact its responsibilities as set out in these terms of reference in accordance with the Seven Principles of Public Life set out by the Committee on Standards in Public Life (the Nolan Principles) (see appendix). - 8.5.
 Members will be required to declare any interests they may have in accordance with the ICB Conflict of Interest Policy.
 Members will follow the process and procedures outlined in the policy in instances where conflicts or perceived conflicts arise.